MovingBlocks/TempDoc/Fancy-Git.md

 ## Powershell Git

-An alternative to using the Git Bash shell on Windows - original instructions at http://board.movingblocks.net/viewtopic.php?f=4&t=237 (TODO: update link to new forum)
+An alternative to using the Git Bash shell on Windows - original instructions at http://forum.movingblocks.net/threads/replace-git-bash-with-powershell.209/

 * Make sure you have the Git executable on the system `PATH` - this should be the case if you selected that option during Git install
 * Run `powershell` as administrator (enter into Run box and right click the option that should appear above, then run as admin)
 * Enter the following command (and confirm with 'Y' twice) to allow the execution of Powershell scripts: `Set-ExecutionPolicy RemoteSigned -Confirm`
-** Go to a working directory of some sort, like `cd C:\Dev` ** Retrieve Posh Git for syntax highlighting: `git clone git://github.com/dahlbyk/posh-git.git` ** Execute its installer: `posh-git\install.ps1`
+ * Go to a working directory of some sort, like `cd C:\Dev`
+ * Retrieve Posh Git for syntax highlighting: `git clone git://github.com/dahlbyk/posh-git.git`
+ * Execute its installer: `posh-git\install.ps1`
-** Restart Powershell and fancy highlighting will appear in Git directories!
+ * Restart Powershell and fancy highlighting will appear in Git directories!

 You can enhance this one step further by also making sure the Git bin dir is on the system `PATH` - which you can set specific to PS only (there are a **lot** of very systemy commands in that bin dir, that may get in the way of other system things) by modifying your PS profile usually stored at something like `C:\Users\[user]\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1` adding the following: